BlockstreamResearch/bip-frost-dkg/README.md

 As a result, it fits a wide range of usage scenarios, and due to its low overhead, we recommend ChillDKG even for applications which already incorporate secure channels or an existing broadcast mechanism such as a BFT protocol.

-TODO: We could also mention (conditional) agreement and that it prevents losing coins, because it may not be a property supported by all DKGs.
-Also could mention "Modularity" since it's possible to wrap SimplPedPop in some other protocol.

 In summary, we aim for the following design goals:

-- **Standalone**: ChillDKG is fully specified, requiring no pre-existing secure channels or a broadcast mechanism.
+- **Standalone**: ChillDKG is fully specified, requiring no external secure channels or a broadcast mechanism.
+- **Conditional agreement**: If a ChillDKG session succeeds for one honest participant, this participant will be able to convince every other honest participant that the session has succeeded.
-- **Dishonest Majority**:  ChillDKG supports any threshold `t <= n` (including "dishonest majority" `t > n/2`).
+- **No restriction on threshold**:  Like the FROST signing protocol, ChillDKG supports any threshold `t <= n`, including `t > n/2` (also called "dishonest majority").
-- **Flexibility**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
+- **Broad applicability**:  ChillDKG supports a wide range of scenarios, from those where the signing devices are owned and connected by a single individual, to scenarios where multiple owners manage the devices from distinct locations.
-- **Simple backups**: The capability of ChillDKG to recover from a static seed and public per-setup data impacts the user experience when backing up threshold-signature wallets.
-This can enhance the probability of having backups available, preventing users from losing access to their wallets.
+- **Simple backups**: The capability of ChillDKG to recover devices from a static seed and public recovery data avoids the need for secret per-session backups, enhancing user experience.
-- **Support for Coordinator**: Like the FROST signing protocol, ChillDKG supports a coordinator who can relay messages between the participants.
-This reduces communication overhead, because the coordinator is able to aggregate some some messages.
+- **Untrusted coordinator**: Like FROST, ChillDKG uses a coordinator that relays messages between the participants.
+This simplifies the network topology, and the coordinator additionally reduces communication overhead by aggregating some of the messages.
 A malicious coordinator can force the DKG to fail but cannot negatively affect the security of the DKG.
 - **DKG outputs per-participant public keys**: When ChillDKG is used with FROST, partial signature verification is supported.

-As a consequence of these design goals, ChillDKG inherits the following limitations:
+As a consequence of these design goals, ChillDKG has the following limitations:

 - **No robustness**: Misbehaving signers can prevent the protocol from completing successfully.
-In such cases it is not possible to identify who of the signers misbehaved (unless they misbehave in certain trivial ways).
+In such cases it is not possible to identify the misbehaving signer (unless they misbehave in certain trivial ways).
-- **Communication complexity not optimal in all scenarios**: While ChillDKG is optimized for bandwidth efficiency and number of rounds under the premise of flexibility, there are conceivable scenarios where specialized protocols may have better communication complexity, e.g., when setting up multiple signing devices in a single location.
+- **Communication overhead not optimal in all scenarios**: Since we aim for ChillDKG to be usable in a wide range of applications, there are scenarios where specialized protocols may need less communication overhead and fewer rounds, e.g., when setting up multiple signing devices in a single location.

 ### Structure of this Document